Suzuki Vitara: Vitara Brezza

 In 2016, Suzuki released a smaller derivative of the fourth-generation Vitara destined for the Indian market as the Vitara Brezza, which occupied the sub-4-metre SUV segment in the country.
 The model was only produced in India with right-hand drive configuration.
 It was renamed to simply Brezza since the second-generation model.

-Grand Vitara (YM; 2022)
+Grand Vitara

 The 2022 model, based on the lengthened fourth-generation Vitara's platform, was introduced in India in July 2022 and marketed as the "Grand Vitara".
 It replaced the S-Cross in the Indian market, which also sit on the same platform and segment.
 It is also sold under Toyota badge as the Urban Cruiser Hyryder.
-It will be exported to selected developing markets in Asia and Africa.
+It will be exported to selected developing markets in Asia, Africa, Middle East (GCC countries) and Latin America.

+e Vitara

+The Vitara nameplate has been used since 2024 for a battery electric vehicle called the e Vitara.
+It is the mass production version of the eVX concept, which was showcased first in India in 2023.

 General Motors versions

 A rebadged version was sold in North America by General Motors as the Chevrolet Tracker for the first two generations.
 In Latin America - (excluding Mexico and several other countries), it was marketed as Chevrolet Vitara (first generation 3-door) or Chevrolet Grand Vitara (second generation 5-door).
 The first generation was also sold with various General Motors' brands in North America such as the Geo Tracker and the Canadian market exclusive Asüna Sunrunner, GMC Tracker and Pontiac Sunrunner.

 The last General Motors branded Vitara was the third generation model for Ecuadorian market called Chevrolet Grand Vitara SZ.
 Even though the car was sold and distributed through Chevrolet, it was marketed with Suzuki badge.
 The "SZ" suffix was added because the previous generation Chevrolet Grand Vitara was still available in the country until 2016.